tireddy2/Reverse-HTTP-Transport/draft-tiruben-reverse-http.md

 The new protocol is termed "Reverse HTTP".
 The "Reverse HTTP/2" version is identified by the ALPN ID "h2-reverse", and "Reverse HTTP/3" by "h3-reverse" (see {{iana-alpn}} for registrations).
 These protocols represent HTTP/2 and HTTP/3, operating with the roles reversed but otherwise unmodified, except as follows:

-* The intermediary MUST send a TLS CertificateRequest message.
+* The intermediary MUST send a TLS CertificateRequest message to indicate that certificate-based client authentication is required.
 * The origin MUST respond with a valid certificate chain.
 * Each party MUST send a SETTINGS frame as soon as the transport becomes writable to them.
 This means that the intermediary will typically send its SETTINGS frame first.
 * The origin MUST immediately send an ORIGIN frame identifying the origins it claims.
 This frame is used as originally defined, except that wildcard names are permitted (contrary to {{Section 2.2 of !RFC8336}}).
   - Otherwise, use of Reverse HTTP with wildcard certificates would be impossible.
-* The intermediary MUST check the ORIGIN frame contents against the provided TLS client certificates.
+* The intermediary MUST check the ORIGIN frame contents against the provided TLS client certificate.

 Reverse HTTP/1.1 is not defined, as the lack of multiplexing renders it unsuitable for this use.